 The ketogenic diet can be a powerful tool to burn fat and boost your mental clarity, but if you’ve tried keto before, you probably know firsthand that getting into ketosis can take a couple weeks.
-Fortunately, high-intensity exercise, fasting, and tracking your diet and ketone levels can help you get into ketosis fast!
+Fortunately, high-intensity exercise, fasting, tracking your diet, and testing ketone levels can help you get into ketosis fast!

 In this article, you will learn: